 Taken Up to Eleven in Unknown Caller, which gives probably the best shot of Slenderman's tentacles of any series, with very fluid motion I might add.
 We don't get to see his main body, but that arguably makes it scarier.

 HELLOTHERE has a visual style reminiscent of A Scanner Darkly.
 Slendy shows up in the last second of the video.
-Just to say hi.
+Just to say "we are always watching you Noah".
 It is terrifying, as well as impressive.

 The Ultimatum video from The Token Letter seems to be from the same person who made HELLOTHERE and looks just as good.

-Nature Trail Visit has to be the Most Triumphant Example for this series.
+Nature Trail Visit was one of the Most Triumphant Example for this series.
 No less than FIVE shots of Slendy with tentacles waving everywhere.